-Water holing: Establishing a fake website or compromising a genuine website to exploit visitors.
+Water holing: Establishing a fake

 Ransomware: Malware which encrypts data on systems until such time as the distributor decrypts the information.

-Scanning: Attacking large portions of the internet or an organization's integrated system at random.
+Scanning: Attacking large portions for ship-port owners/ operators of the internet or an organization's integrated system at random.

-Targeted attacks - the company or a ship's system & data are the actual target
+Targeted attacks - the company or a operandi of cyber attacks ship's system & data are the actual target